nfroidure/knifecycle/README.md

 Let's say we are building a CLI script.
 Here is how we would proceed with
 Knifecycle:

-First, we need to handle a configuration file so we are creating an initializer to instanciate our `CONFIG` service:

 ```js
 // bin.js
 import fs from 'fs';